 Practical applications of chemical properties

-The unique chemical properties of picric acid have been exploited in many fields.
-Its ability to explode with slightly greater power than TNT made it a preferred choice for munitions manufacturing during World War I. In addition, its interactions with metals allowed it to be used in specific metallurgical tests to reveal the microstructure of steel alloys.
+The unique chemical properties of picric acid have been exploited in numerous fields.
+Its ability to explode with a slightly greater force than TNT made it a preferred choice for manufacturing munitions during the First World War.
+Furthermore, its interactions with metals have allowed its use in specific metallurgical tests to reveal the microstructure of steel alloys.

-In modern laboratories, picric acid is used as a chemical reagent for the analysis of certain compounds, particularly in the creatinine assay method.
+In modern laboratories, picric acid is used as a chemical reagent for the analysis of certain compounds, particularly in the creatinine assay.
 However, due to its safety risks, its use is strictly regulated.

 Application History

 Picric acid was widely used in the manufacture of explosives, notably under the names melinite and lyddite, during the World Wars.
-Its explosive properties, superior to TNT, and its relatively low melting point (122.5 °C) facilitated its use in munitions.
-It was also used as a dye for textiles and wood, producing a bright yellow hue.
+Its superior explosive properties compared to TNT and its relatively low melting point (122.5 °C) facilitated its use in munitions.
+It was also used as a dye for textiles and wood, providing a bright yellow hue.

 In the medical field, it was once used as an antiseptic and to treat burns.
-However, these uses were abandoned due to the risks associated with its toxicity and explosive nature.
+However, these uses have been abandoned due to the risks associated with its toxicity and explosive nature.

 Modern applications

-Today, picric acid is mainly used in laboratories and certain specialized industries.
+Today, picric acid is primarily used in laboratories and certain specialized industries.
 Its main applications include:

-- Chemical analysis : It is an essential reagent for the determination of creatinine in clinical biochemistry and in histological tests (Bouin fluid).
+- Chemical analysis : It is an essential reagent for the determination of creatinine in clinical biochemistry and in histological tests (Bouin's fluid).

-- Metallurgy : Used to reveal the microstructures of alloys, it allows precise analysis of the mechanical characteristics of materials.
+- Metallurgy : Used to reveal the microstructures of alloys, it allows for a precise analysis of the mechanical characteristics of materials.

-- Sports and care : Used to harden the skin, particularly among rowers, it prevents the formation of blisters by creating artificial calluses.
+- Sports and care : Used to toughen the skin, particularly among rowers, it prevents the formation of blisters by creating artificial calluses.

 Despite these modern uses, its potential for danger limits its use to highly controlled environments and strictly regulated quantities.